top of page

 “What class was this?”
 Suvin joked.

-“One of the last.”
-Adrian replied.
+“One of the last,” Adrian replied.

 It was all any of us said during that lunch.
 We mostly watched the storm building outside, with the thick air becoming more green.
 We went about closing all the windows, and I went off and closed some in adjacent rooms.
 Eventually, a nurse came to our classroom and reported Lucy’s consciousness.

-“But it’s not her,” She said.
+“But it’s not her,” she said.

 We were shocked.
 In under a minute, the three of us were at the door to Lucy’s inpatient room, a transformed classroom, knocking at the door and looking through the small window.